Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 07/01/2020

 Here is my drawing!
-I didn't include the sketches in the previous course because I had a bit of trouble finding inspiration, so it took me several tries.
+I didnât include the sketches in the previous lesson because I had a little trouble finding inspiration, so it took me a lot of attempts.

 Here is my drawing, thank you in advance for your feedback :)